 Step 7 – Calculate the segment total score

-Our final calculation them is done by adding up each variable score under each segment.
+Our final calculation adds up each variable score under each segment.

-In this case, it puts Suburb B as the most attractive segment, which is primarily driven by its high population size.
+In this case, Suburb B is the most attractive segment, primarily driven by its high population size.

 If you are new to this process, the arithmetic that sits behind the process can be a little off-putting.